 Each Committee's terms of reference are reviewed at least annually to ensure that they remain appropriate and to reflect any changes in good practice.
-Each of the committees is comprised of two non-executive directors of the Company and one independent non-executive director appointed on 1 March 2021.
+Each of the committees is comprised of two non-executive directors of the Company and one independent non-executive director.